 Planning will involve consultation between the teacher, SENCo and parents to agree the adjustments, interventions and support that are required; the impact on progress, development and or behaviour that is expected and a clear date for review.
 Parental involvement may be sought, where appropriate, to reinforce or contribute to progress at home.
-A letter is sent to parents to inform them of their child being put on the SEND register.
+Parents will be informed if their child needs to be added to the SEND register at this stage.